telerik/xaml-docs/controls/radchat/chat-items/messages/overview.md

 ## Sending the Message

-When sending a message. the __SendMessage__ event will be triggered.
+When sending a message the __SendMessage__ event will be triggered.
 Its arguments expose the __Message__ property through which the message that is currently being sent can be customized.

 #### __[C#] Example 1: Handling the SendMessage event__
 {{region radchat-messages-overview_01}}